rasmus-kirk/halo-accumulation/report/report.md

 This project is focused on the components of $\PCDL$ and $\ASDL$ from the 2020 paper _"Proof-Carrying Data from Accumulation Schemes"_[@pcd].
-The project explores the theoretical aspects of the scheme described in the paper document with a corresponding Rust implementation.
+The project examines the theoretical aspects of the scheme described in the paper, and then implements this theory in practice with a corresponding Rust implementation.
 Both the report and the implementation can be found in the project's repository[@repo].

 ## Prerequisites

-Basic knowledge of elliptic curves, groups, interactive arguments is assumed, along with familiarity with SNARKs, in the following text.
-The polynomial commitment scheme heavily relies on the Inner Product Proof from the Bulletproofs protocol.
+Basic knowledge of elliptic curves, groups and interactive arguments is assumed in the following text.
+Basic familiarity with SNARKs is also assumed.
+The polynomial commitment scheme implemented heavily relies on the Inner Product Proof from the Bulletproofs protocol.
 If needed, refer to the following resources:

-- Section 3 in the original Bulletproofs[@bulletproofs] paper
+- Section 3 in the original Bulletproofs[@bulletproofs] paper.
-- From Zero (Knowledge) to Bulletproofs writeup[@from0k2bp]
+- From Zero (Knowledge) to Bulletproofs writeup[@from0k2bp].
-- Rust Dalek Bulletproofs implementation notes[@dalek-docs]
+- Rust Dalek Bulletproofs implementation notes[@dalek-docs].
-- Section 4.1 of my bachelors thesis[@hacspec-bulletproofs]
+- Section 4.1 of my bachelors thesis[@hacspec-bulletproofs].

 ## Background and Motivation